 Simulation training can help take the risk for patient harm out of the equation.
 It can also provide surgical training models of complex and rare conditions so that new surgeons can try their hands repeatedly at repairing them.

-Lurie Children’s Surgical Simulation Training Program, led by Katherine Barsness, MD, MS, is dedicated to helping pediatric surgeons cross over from “good” into “great” territory.
+Lurie Children’s Surgical Simulation Training Program, led by Seth D. Goldstein, MD, MPhil, is dedicated to helping pediatric surgeons cross over from “good” into “great” territory.

 3-D Printed Models of Rare Surgical Disease